Trending

 Powerhouse singer, Lena Preslar, talks about her singing journey.
 From national sporting event circuits, to being crowned Miss Stanley County Teen, to singing for Alicia Keys, listen to how a voice makes impressions on the world in all types of spaces. #singer #professionalsinger #vocalist #vocals #thevoice #aliciakeys #girlonfire

-Hey everybody welcome back to local music somewhere I’m Jess with rbeatz and today in the studio I have the one and only Lena Pressler Lena how’s it going
+Hey everybody welcome back to Local Music Somewhere.
+I’m Jess with rBeatz and today in the studio I have the one and only Lena Presler.
+Lena how’s it going??

 It’s good!